-Stockholder transaction expenses: Sales load (as a percentage of offering price) (1) % Offering expenses borne by us (as a percentage of offering price) (2) % Dividend reinvestment plan fees (3) \$ 15.00(3) Total stockholder transaction expenses (as a percentage of offering price) (4) % Annual expenses (as a percentage of net assets attributable to common stock) (5) : Operating expenses (6) 13.78% Interest payments on borrowed funds (7) 6.34% Other expenses (8) 0.02% Acquired funds fees and expenses (9) % Total annual expenses (10) 20.14% Total stockholder transaction expenses (as a percentage of offering price) (4) Annual expenses (as a percentage of net assets attributable to common stock) (5) : Operating expenses (6) Interest payments on borrowed funds (7) Other expenses (8) Acquired funds fees and expenses (9) · -% 13.78% 6.34% 0.02% -%
+Stockholder transaction expenses.
+Sales load (as a percentage of offering price) (1) % Offering expenses borne by us (as a percentage of offering price) (2) % Dividend reinvestment plan fees (3) \$ 15.00(3) Total stockholder transaction expenses (as a percentage of offering price) (4) % Annual expenses (as a percentage of net assets attributable to common stock) (5) : Operating expenses (6) 13.15% Interest payments on borrowed funds (7) 5.65% Other expenses (8) 0.02% Acquired funds fees and expenses (9) 0.61% Total annual expenses (10) 19.43%

-- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the example will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable estimated amounts of offering expenses of the offering and offering expenses borne by us as a percentage of the offering price. - (3) The expenses of the dividend reinvestment plan are included in "other expenses."
+- In the event that the securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load and the example will be updated accordingly. - (2) The prospectus supplement corresponding to each offering will disclose the applicable estimated amounts of offering expenses of the offering and offering expenses borne by us as a percentage of the offering price. - (3) The expenses of the dividend reinvestment plan are included in "other expenses."
 The plan administrator's fees will be paid by us.
 There will be no brokerage charges or other charges to stockholders who participate in the plan except that, if a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.10 per share brokerage commission from the proceeds.
-For additional information, see "Dividend Reinvestment Plan." - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) The annualized expenses are based on our annualized expenses and net asset value as of December 31, 2019. - (6) "Operating expenses" represents an estimate of our annual operating expense.
+For additional information, see "Dividend Reinvestment Plan." - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) The annualized expenses are based on our annualized expenses and net asset value as of March 31, 2020. - (6) "Operating expenses" represents an estimate of our annual operating expense.
 We do not have an investment advisor.
 We are internally managed by our executive officers under the supervision of our Board.
 As a result, we do not pay investment advisory fees.
 Instead we pay the operating costs associated with employing investment management professionals. - (7) We may borrow funds from time to time to make investments to the extent that the economic situation is conducive to doing so.
-"Interest Payments on Borrowed Funds" represents estimated interest and fee payments on borrowed funds by estimating our annualized interest, fees and other debt-related expenses incurred for the year ended December 31, 2019, including our bank notes payable, 2024 Notes, 2023 Notes, Notes payable related party and securitization notes payable. - (8) "Other expenses" consist of estimated transfer agent expenses related to our dividend reinvestment plan. - (9) We have no current intention to invest in the securities of other investment companies.
-However, we are permitted to make such investments in limited circumstances under the 1940 Act.
-If we were to make such investments, we would incur fees and our stockholders would pay two levels of fees.
-As we have no current expectation of making any such investments, any estimate of the amount of such fees would be highly speculative.
-(10) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.
+"Interest Payments on Borrowed Funds" represents estimated interest and fee payments on borrowed funds by estimating our annualized interest, fees and other debt-related expenses incurred for the year ended March 31, 2020, including our bank notes payable, 2024 Notes, 2023 Notes, Notes payable related party and securitization notes payable. - (8) "Other expenses" consist of estimated transfer agent expenses related to our dividend reinvestment plan. - (9) Our stockholders indirectly bear the expenses of underlying funds or other investment vehicles that would be investment companies under section 3(a) of the Investment Company Act but for the exceptions to that definition provided for in sections 3(c)(1) and 3(c)(7) of the Investment Company Act in which we invest.
+This amount is estimated based on the estimated annual fees and operating expenses, including interest expense, of Newtek Conventional Lending, LLC, our joint venture with BlackRock TCP Capital Corp., as of March 31, 2020. - (10) The holders of shares of our common stock indirectly bear the cost associated with our annual expenses.